Inheritance Tax in Malta: What UK Homeowners Need to Know

 • Consult with a tax specialist to understand the implications of the changes

-• Explore strategies for minimizing inheritance tax liabilities
+• Explore strategies for reducing your inheritance tax liability

 Common Misconceptions about Inheritance Tax